mobie/mobie.github.io/tutorials/creating_your_own_views.md

 ### Displaying your view in MoBIE

+The view will be added automatically to the correct dropdown menu in MoBIE (note it may be at the bottom of this dropdown list - so scroll down!).
+Click the 'view' button to see it.

-To add your new view, right click in the MoBIE viewer and select **Load Additional Views**,then Load from **File_system**.
+If you close and re-open MoBIE, you will need to right click in the MoBIE viewer and select **Load Additional Views**, then Load from **File_system**.
 You can then select your
 .json file.

-Your new views will appear in the relevant MoBIE dropdown menus.
+Your new views will appear again in the relevant MoBIE dropdown menus.

 ### Modifying a view